 On This Page:

 Alkaline urine inhibits most bacterial growth (you will have noticed how things get worse overnight as the pH of urine gets increasingly acidic).
-So testing for the pH of your urine is important.
+So testing for the pH of your urine is essential.

 A urine pH closer to a neutral level and possibly about 7,2-5ph will have an impact on the rate of colony growth ( in acidic conditions they can double every twenty minutes, so 10 billion, 20 billion and in alkaline they slow to every forty minutes).

-The pH scale is from 0 to 14, with numbers below 7 acidic and numbers above 7 alkaline.
-The Test Strips are really simple to use with easy colour match charts so that you can find out for yourself in just a few seconds, pH levels, nitrites, leukocytes, blood and protein etc.
+The pH scale is from 0 to 14, with numbers below 7 being acidic and numbers above 7, alkaline.
+The Urine Test Strips are really simple to use with easy colour match charts so that you can find out for yourself in just a few seconds, pH levels, nitrites, leukocytes, blood and protein etc.

-Diet has been proven to have an effect on urine pH but there is still much debate on the specific effects of different foods.
-It can be very confusing as there is a lot of conflicting information available, but here at Sweet Cures we believe that avoiding alcohol, caffeinated drinks, orange and cranberry juices and red meat is a good place to start.
+Diet has been proven to affect urine pH, but there is still much debate on the specific effects of different foods.
+It can be very confusing as there is a lot of conflicting information available, but here at Sweet Cures, we believe that avoiding alcohol, caffeinated drinks, orange and cranberry juices and red meat is an excellent place to start.

-Below is short list of foods and drinks and their likely effects on urine ph.
+Below is a short list of foods and drinks and their likely effects on urine ph.
 This information is intended only as a general guide to alkalizing and acidifying foods.
-The effect of some foods may differ for some people - it depends to an extent on the enzymes that your particular set of gut bacteria produce - so it’s worth testing your urine pH a few times over a couple of days if you suspect that a food is having a different effect on you.
+The result of some foods may differ for some people - it depends to an extent on the enzymes that your particular set of gut bacteria produce.
+So it’s worth testing your urine pH a few times over a couple of days if you suspect that one type of food is having a different effect on you.